evangelistalab/forte/docs/source/options.rst

 Default value: 10

-**CORE_GUESS**
+**DL_CORE_INITIAL_GUESS**

 Integer boolean.
-Include determinants with single- and none-occupation in the first orbital position as the initial guess space for the DL solver
+Include determinants with single- and none-occupation in the first orbital position as the initial guess space for the DL solver.
+Only implemented for FCI and GENCI active space solvers.

 Type: int_list